cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 printflush(message1)
 ```

-prints values 1, 2, 3 (at the beginning of each iteration the loop variable -- `a` in this case -- is set to the value of the next expression in the list).
+prints values 1, 2, 3 (at the beginning of each iteration the loop variable -- `a` in this case -- is set to the
+value of the next expression in the list).

 ## C-Style Loops

-The syntax is similar to C's, except for the absence of parenthesis:
+The syntax is similar to C's, except for the absence of parenthesis and the optional `do` keyword:

 ```
 // Visit every block in a given region, one at a time, starting from the bottom
-// left and ending at the upper right dx = 1 for x = SW_X, y = SW_Y; x < NE_X && j < NE_Y ; x += dx
+// left and ending at the upper right dx = 1 for x = SW_X, y = SW_Y; x < NE_X && j < NE_Y ; x += dx do
     // do something with this block
     if x == NE_X
         dx *= -1